DeviSuryaKumari/CS157C-team6/README.md

 Movie Recommendation Web Application Using Neo4j:
 ------------------------------------------------
-The graph data model (tentative - may be extended/modified as needed) for our movie recommender app is as follows:
+The graph data model for our movie recommender app is as follows:

 Entities/Node Labels (comma-separated attributes):
 --------------------------------------------------
-1. Movie (title, poster, released, genres, rating, plot) --> With uniqueness constraint on title property
+1. Movie (title, poster, releasedYear, duration, certificateType, rating, ratingCount, genres, plot) --> With uniqueness constraint on title property
 2. Actor (name) --> With uniqueness constraint on name property
 3. Director (name) --> With uniqueness constraint on name property
 4. User (username, email, password, age, gender, isInitialLogin, profilePicture) --> With existence and uniqueness constraints on username property